uzairazmat/uzairazamt/README.md

 You can click the Preview link to take a look at your changes.
 --->

 - 👋 Hello!
-I'm Umair Azmat, a Software Engineering student with a strong foundation and notable projects
+I'm Uzair Azmat, a Computer Engineering student with a strong foundation and notable projects
-- 💪 I'm skilled in the MERN stack, WordPress, and front-end development.
+- 💪 I'm skilled in the Python (Django) , WordPress, and front-end development.
 - 🔭 Currently working As Full Stack Engineer.
-- ⚙️ My advanced skills include HTML/CSS, Bootstrap, JavaScript, CSharp, React, Angular, Next.js, MongoDB, MySQL, and SQL WorkBench.
+- ⚙️ My advanced skills include HTML/CSS, Bootstrap, JavaScript, C++, React, Django ,  web scrapig ,Pandas , Numpy , Sql lite
 - 🌱 I love to tackle complex Data Structures and Algorithms problems on **[Leetcode](https://leetcode.com/umairazmat/)**.
 - 🌱 And also expanding my knowledge in devops(docker, kubernates, CI/CD).
 - 👨‍🏫 Former Instructor at **[Saylani Mass IT Training Program(SMIT)](https://saylaniwelfare.com/en/services/education/technical-education/saylani-mass-it-training)**.
 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Love to teach and inspire students.
 - 🥅 2023 Goals: Expand my knowledge and skills in software development.
-- 📫 How to reach me **umairazmatdev@gmail.com**
+- 📫 How to reach me **uziairazmat260v@gmail.com**
 - 📩 Don't hesitate to reach out & let's connect and start a conversation. 📞
 - 🤝 Let's connect and explore how I can contribute to your projects or provide valuable insights.
 Together, we can create remarkable digital solutions that leave a lasting impact. 💼✨